ckuhl/ICS4U-Tile-Based-Game/README.md

 surface given a sprite sheet and map of the background.

 ### The `Entity` Class
-This class defines an entity that interacts with a given boundmap.
+This class defines a list of entities, and the individual entities that interact with the boundmap.
 The method `Entity.update` allows the entity to be updated to the next sprite (if animated) and update the direction of the entity (North, East, South, West).

 ## Art sources
-background1.png by Buch on OpenGameArt, public domain player.png by Skylar1146 on OpenGameArt, public domain icon.png by k-u-h-l
+background1.png by Buch on OpenGameArt, public domain

+player.png by Skylar1146 on OpenGameArt, public domain

+icon.png by k-u-h-l